What is a pleural effusion?

 A pleural effusion is typically diagnosed by ultrasound.
 If detected, your pregnancy will be closely monitored with ultrasounds to evaluate the severity of the fluid collection and determine if the fetus is any danger.

 A specialized ultrasound of the fetal heart, called an echocardiogram, will be performed and an amniocentesis will be recommended to look for chromosomal anomalies.

 In some cases, this fluid may spontaneously disappear.

-Most cases of pleural effusion do not require fetal treatment.
+Most cases do not require fetal pleural effusion treatment.
 However, if the fluid accumulates enough to cause severe compression of the heart or lungs, fetal intervention may become necessary.
 Typically, the fluid in the chest cavity will either be drained once with a small needle, or continuously with a shunt.
-These procedures are performed with local anesthesia and sedation under ultrasound guidance.
+These pleural effusion treatment procedures are performed with local anesthesia and sedation under ultrasound guidance.

 What special considerations should be made for delivery?

 Type of delivery - Cesarean delivery is usually not necessary in pregnancies complicated by pleural effusions.
 The delivery plan should be discussed between you and your obstetrician.

 Place of delivery - The baby should be delivered at a hospital that is well prepared to handle the needs and surgery required of infants with a pleural effusion.
 There should be a neonatal intensive care unit with the capability to provide specialized neonatal intensive care and pediatric surgery services.

 Time of delivery - Unless fetal intervention is necessary to address serious complications due to the pleural effusion, there is usually no reason to intentionally induce early delivery and mothers can usually carry the child to term.